idealparable/BibleQ/BibleIsAntiSlavery.md

 7: Interestingly, the skeptic in point 7 appears to CONCEDE that abolition "has a huge debt to Christian influence"!
 Then just repeats the same errors like potency error in reply to blindly assume what God's "job" is (I guess this skeptic is God's boss!).

 And falsely claiming "condoning" "it" (ebed?
-Or modern-sense slaverY?
+Or modern-sense slavery?
 He BANNED the latter!)

 ## Endured